lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

     :class: non-title-info

     Each LAMMPS command is accompanied by extensive online |lammpsdocs|
-    that details the different options for that command.
+    that lists and discusses the different options for that command.
+    Most LAMMPS commands also have default settings that are applied if no value is explicitly specified.
+The defaults for each com- mand are listed at the bottom of its documentation page.
     From the LAMMPS--GUI editor buffer, you can access the documentation by
     right-clicking on a line containing a command (e.g., ``units lj``)
     and selecting ``View Documentation for `units'``.
 This action